 - Investments in Asia increased rapidly between 2014 and 2016 with a CAGR of 56.6%.
 Investments seem to have slowed in the first three quarters of this year with only 11bn invested so far.

 The share of deals valued $1m or less has been declining since 2014, at the expense of increased share of deals over $5m

 - The share of FinTech investments valued $25m or above increased by 4% between 2014 and 2016.
 This increase looks set to continue, as almost 20% of deals closed in the first three quarters of this year were valued in this size bracket.
 This included 65 deals valued at $100m or above.

-- To an extent, the fall in deals valued $1m or below has been balanced out by a rise in deals valued $1-$5m, with these combined segments received 70% of the deal share in 2014 and 2015.
-However, in 2016 the further fall in small deals wasn’t offset with a rise in deals valued $1-$5m.
+- To an extent the fall in deals valued $1m or below has been balanced out by a rise in deals valued $1-$5m, with these combined segments received 70% of the deal share in 2014 and 2015.
+However, in 2016 the further fall in small deals wasnt offset with the rise in deals valued $1-$5m.
 The first three quarters of this year has seen this trend continue with only $20% of deals valued $1m or below.

 Almost half of all deals closed in Q3 2017 went to companies specialising in Payments & Remittances, Infrastructure & Enterprise Software and Marketplace Lending

 - Payments & Remittances companies received the largest share of deals in the third quarter of the year with a total of 71 deals closed.
-The sector received a total of $5.1bn of investment in Q3 2017, which is 41% of global FinTech funding.
+The sector received a total of $5.1bn of investment in Q3 2017, equating to 41% of the total global FinTech funding.

 - WealthTech and Data & Analytics companies both received more than 10% of the deal share.
-With Chinese WealthTech company Feidee receiving one of the top 10 deals in Q3 2017.
-The online platform, which is specialising in personal finance management, secured $200m of Series C funding in late September from KKR & Co.
+With Chinese WealthTech company Feidee receiving one of the top 10 largest deals in Q3 2017.
+The online platform specialising in personal finance management secured $200m of Series C funding in late September from KKR & Co.